UANATACA/ONESHOT-REPO/oneshot_gui.md

 **/opt/bit4id/oneshot_optimizer/etc/settings.ini** (Virtual Machine)

-The following is a view of the settings.ini file.
-Important: If billing password is specified, it must be previously converted into Base64 format.
+The following is a view of the settings.ini file. **Important: If billing password is specified, it must be previously converted into Base64 format.**

+Run the following command to convert your password to base64:

+	echo -n <<billing_password>> | base64

 	1 |	[general]
 	2 |	environment = test